Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-AreaSearch's aggregation of latest postcode level ATO data released for financial year 2022 shows Burdell - Mount Low had a median taxpayer income of $64,870 and an average income of $71,872.
-Nationally, these figures are high, compared to Rest of Qld's $50,780 and $64,844 respectively.
-Based on Wage Price Index growth of 13.99% since financial year 2022, estimated incomes as of September 2025 would be approximately $73,945 (median) and $81,927 (average).
-Census data shows household, family, and personal incomes rank highly in Burdell - Mount Low, between the 81st and 84th percentiles nationally.
-Income analysis reveals that 45.1% of residents (10,070 people) fall into the $1,500 - 2,999 income bracket, reflecting regional patterns where 31.7% occupy this range.
-Housing accounts for 14.7% of income, and strong earnings place residents within the 82nd percentile for disposable income.
+AreaSearch's aggregation of ATO data released for financial year 2022 shows Burdell - Mount Low SA2 had a median taxpayer income of $64,870 and an average income of $71,872.
+Nationally, these figures are high compared to the Rest of Qld's $50,780 and $64,844 respectively.
+Based on Wage Price Index growth since financial year 2022, current estimates for Burdell - Mount Low are approximately $73,945 (median) and $81,927 (average) as of September 2025.
+Census data indicates household, family, and personal incomes rank between the 81st and 83rd percentiles nationally in Burdell - Mount Low.
+Income analysis reveals that 45.1% of residents (10,070 people) fall within the $1,500 - 2,999 income bracket, reflecting regional patterns where 31.7% occupy this range.
+Housing accounts for 14.7% of income, with strong earnings placing residents in the 81st percentile for disposable income.
 The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income